b1e7ed55df4ba232dc6ac230ba442bab67002286

 Day 8

-Beechey Island Sites, five historical sites in Canada's High Arctic, mark where British explorer Sir John Franklin wintered in 1845-46 during his fateful Northwest Passage Expedition.
-Much of the Canadian Arctic Archipelago was mapped while searching for the crew.
-Norwegian explorer Roald Amundsen paid his respects to Franklin in 1903 before successfully discovering the Northwest Passage.
+Beechey Island Sites, five historical locations in Canada’s High Arctic, mark where Sir John Franklin wintered in 1845–46 during his ill-fated Northwest Passage expedition.
+The search for his crew led to much of the Canadian Arctic Archipelago being mapped.
+Nearly six decades later, in 1903, Norwegian explorer Roald Amundsen became the first to successfully navigate the Northwest Passage.

 Port Leopold, NU